Replication¶

 Primary datasets¶

-The pipeline reads from data/processed/:
+The pipeline reads from data/processed/ (built once by the Python stage):

 | File | Rows | Description |